 - A bank of bone harvested from other individuals (allograft bone)

 Autogenous bone is generally considered superior at promoting fusion.
 But drawbacks to using it include extra surgery to remove bone from the patient’s body such as the hip or pelvis.
 Allograft bone is available from bone banks.
-Other bone graft substitutes are being developed, but have yet to be proven as cost effective substitutes for autogenous bone graft for general use.
+Other bone graft substitutes are being developed, but have yet to be proven as cost-effective substitutes for autogenous bone grafts for general use.

 After the fusion procedure has been performed, the adjacent spinal segments are held immobile to allow fusion to progress.
 Immobilization is achieved through internal fixation devices or external bracing or casting.
 Both forms of immobilization may be necessary at times.

 Risks for any surgery include bleeding and infection.
 Additional risks for spinal fusion surgery include urinary difficulties (retention) and temporary decreased or absent intestinal function.
 Patients can best prepare for spinal fusion surgery by: